 Can I defer a new or renewal if I have to take a break during my schooling?

-If you change your mind about which College or University you will be attending before you fill out your student agreement form you should not have any issue.
+If you change your mind about which college or university you will be attending before you fill out your student agreement form you should not have any issue.
 The information on how to access your Student Agreement Form will be sent out with the notification letter if you are the recipient of a Scholarship (new or renewal) from the Grays Harbor Community Foundation.
-Once you receive your Student Agreement Form you must indicate which college or University you are planning to attend so your Scholarship Funds can be sent to the right place.
-If you have already filled out your Student Agreement Form or you change your mind between quarters or semesters, contact the Grays Harbor Community Foundation Office so that they can transfer the funds to the correct college or University.
+Once you receive your Student Agreement Form you must indicate which college or university you are planning to attend so your scholarship funds can be sent to the right place.
+If you have already filled out your Student Agreement Form or you change your mind between quarters or semesters, contact the Grays Harbor Community Foundation office so that we can transfer the funds to the correct college or university.
 Please note, if you change your mind and the Community Foundation must transfer the funds this may cause significant delays in getting the funds applied to your student account.